invakid404/wasm-cel/README.md

 ## Usage

-The library follows the CEL pattern: create an environment, compile an expression, and then evaluate it:
+### Node.js

+In Node.js, the library automatically loads the WASM module.
+Just import and
+use:

 ```typescript
 import { Env } from "wasm-cel";